tomjoht/tomjoht.github.io/_posts/2016/4/2016-04-20-seeing-things-from-the-perspective-of-a-learner.md

 title: "Seeing things from the perspective of a learner"
 categories: [general]
 keywords: learning theory, documentation strategies, knowledge, ignorance, curse of knowledge
 summary: "To write documentation that users find helpful, you have to understand the mindset of someone who doesn't possess all the knowledge that you have.
-You have to understand what it's like not to know -- even some of the most basic assumptions.
-Trying to capture this state and remember all the questions you have is critical to writing doc that speaks to this type of user."
+You have to understand what it's like not to know -- even not to know some of the most basic assumptions.
+Trying to capture this state of un-knowledge and remember all the questions you have is critical to writing documentation that speaks to this type of user."
 thumb: goodspacesthumb.png
 ---